×

 The energy and neutrons released in a supernova explosion enable elements heavier than iron, such as Au (gold) and U (Uranium) to form and be expelled into ...

-... supernova remnant.
 Supernovae are a major source of elements in the interstellar medium from oxygen to rubidium.
-The expanding shock waves of supernovae can ...
+The expanding shock waves of supernovae can trigger the formation ...

 Supernova Elements from supernova.eso.org